lm3nitro/Projects/New/Scapy/Scapy sending  range of strings.md

 ## Packet Analysis (payload reconstruction)

 We can also decode using python.
-In order to do this, i first located the location of the pcap that was generated:
+In order to do this, I first located the location of the pcap that was generated:

 ![Pasted image 20241006144408](https://github.com/user-attachments/assets/1894d96d-09ae-4b5e-98aa-2c46ae401fa0)

-This is the script that I will be using:
+This is the script that I will be using to read the pcap and reconstruct the payload:

 ```
 from scapy.all import *